272 - 11/02 - Sugar Problems - Nigeria

 We have been advised that five shiploads of sugar that was alleged to be sub-standard and valued in excess of US$20 million, was impounded last week in Lagos, Nigeria on the recommendation of the Standards Organization of Nigeria (SON).
 So far all of the affected cargo has been shipped from Brazil into Apapa and Tin Can Island ports.
 This action was taken following information that the five ships that were carrying the cargo, did not meet with Nigeria's specifications for sugar imports.

 According to the SON, only sugars of two brands are allowed for importation into Nigeria.
-These are
+These areas follows:

 1 NIS 90:2000 Refined Sugar white maximum 45 ICUMSA